Have dry skin? Curel Foaming Wash gives you 6 reasons to love it (REVIEW)

 3. No dry skin patches

-I’ve been using this Japan face wash for many months.
-Right now, my skin is in a balanced state, free of dry patches or flaky skin.
+After using this Japan face wash for a few months, my skin returned to a balanced state, free of dry patches or flaky skin.

-This wasn’t the case prior to my use of Curel Foaming Wash.
-Hence, I think it’s safe to say that this foaming face wash isn’t drying to the skin.
+This wasn’t the case when I tried to rescue my skin using other “gentle” skincare product.
+Hence, I think it’s safe to conclude that this foaming face wash certainly isn’t drying to the skin.

 > RELATED: Why Clinique Liquid Facial Soap (Mild) is my everyday face wash